Ayam Cemani

 The Ayam Cemani is a rare breed of chicken from Indonesia.
 They have a dominant gene that causes hyperpigmentation (fibromelanosis), making the chicken mostly black, including feathers, beak, and internal organs.
 The Cemani is a very popular gamecock for cockfighting in Bali because their thighs have much more muscle compared to other chickens, which leads to them being much faster.
+It is also known for being extremely expensive compared to other breeds and can go up to $9000 for an adult and $16 for an egg.